Saffronius/Verisynth/README.md

 ## Usage

 This code is provided for reproducibility and further research.
-Please refer to the accompanying paper for detailed methodology and results.
+Please take a look at the attached paper for detailed methodology and results.

 ## Citation